QinZhou-work/MicNet/README.md

 </div>
 # Installation
 MicNet works with Python 3.6.10 Please make sure you have the correct verion of Python.
-- (Need to test if other Python versions are compatible.)
-- (Update the requirements file accordingly.)

 ```
 conda create -n "MicNet" python=3.6.10